lingxide/Locator/README.md

 You need two sheets:

-- A: Sheet have SN number and **iLO address**.
+- A: Sheet have SN number and **IPMI address**.
-- B: Sheet have **iLO address** and server position information.
+- B: Sheet have **IPMI address** and server position information.

 ## Usage

-You need to edit your source file including server iLO IP and position in folder "`total`" and make sure you have  CSV file including SN and iLO IP in folder "`CSV`".
+You need to edit your source file including server IPMI IP and position in folder "`total`" and make sure you have  CSV file including SN and IPMI IP in folder "`CSV`".

 You can run this script after you set everything good.